-18.2.1 Mapping Theorem
+12.2.1 Mapping Theorem

-We impose a reasonable assumption from the outset: The number of poles in P(s)C(s) exceeds the number of zeros.
+To give some understanding of the Nyquist plot, we begin by imposing a reasonable assumption from the outset: The number of poles in P(s)C(s) exceeds the number of zeros.
 It is a reasonable constraint because otherwise the loop transfer function could pass signals with infinitely high frequency.
 In the case of a PID controller (two zeros) and a second-order zero-less plant, this constraint can be easily met by adding a high-frequency rolloff to the compensator, the equivalent of low-pass filtering the error signal.

-Let F(s) = 1 + P(s)C(s).
-The heart of the Nyquist analysis is the mapping theorem, which answers the following question: How do paths in the s-plane map into paths in the F-plane?
-We limit ourselves to closed, clockwise(CW) paths in the s-plane, and the remarkable result of the mapping theorem is
+Now let F(s) = 1 + P(s)C(s) (the denominator of S(s)).
+The heart of the Nyquist analysis is the mapping theorem, which answers the following question: How do paths in the complex s-plane map into paths in the complex F-plane?
+We limit ourselves to closed, clockwise(CW) paths in the s-plane, and the powerful result of the mapping theorem is

-Every zero of F(s) enclosed in the s-plane generates exactly one CW encirclement of the origin in the F(s)-plane.
-Conversely, every pole of F(s) enclosed in the s-plane generates exactly one CCW encirclement of the origin in the F(s)-plane.
+Every zero of F(s) that is enclosed by a path in the s-plane generates exactly one CW encirclement of the origin in the F(s)-plane.
+Conversely, every pole of F(s) that is enclosed by a path in the s-plane generates exactly one CCW encirclement of the origin in the F(s)-plane.
 Since CW and CCW encirclements of the origin may cancel, the relation is often written Z - P = CW.

-The trick now is to make the trajectory in the s-plane enclose all unstable poles, i.e., the path encloses the entire right-half plane, moving up the imaginary axis, and then proceeding to the right at an arbitrarily large radius, back to the negative imaginary axis.
+So it will be possible to relate poles and zeros in the F(s)-plane to encirclements of the origin in the s-plane.
+Since we get to design the path in the s-plane, the trick is to enclose all unstable poles, i.e., the path encloses the entire right-half plane, moving up the imaginary axis, and then proceeding to the right at an arbitrarily large radius, back to the negative imaginary axis.